 to show all the recognized player names.

 If needed, remember that you can run

 to delete the executable and object files and start over the build.

 To create a new player with, say, name Gimli, copy AINull.cc (an empty player that is provided as a template) to a new file AIGimli.cc.
 Then, edit the new file and change the

 The name that you choose for your player must be unique, non-offensive and at most 12 characters long.
 This name will be shown in the website and during the matches.

 Afterwards, you can start implementing the virtual method play(), inherited from the base class Player.
 This method, which will be called every round, must decide the orders to give to your units.

 You can define auxiliary type definitions, variables and methods inside your player class, but the entry point of your code will always be the play() method.

 From your player class you can also call functions to access the state of the game.
 Those functions are made available to your code using inheritance, but do not tell your Software Engineering teachers because they might not like it.
-The documentation about the available functions can be found in an additional file.
+The documentation about the available functions can be found in the additional file api.pdf.

 Note that you must not edit the factory() method of your player class, nor the last line that adds your player to the list of available players.